 Keeping up rigorous strategic planning throughout therapeutic development is important for many reasons.
-It's critical biotechs have the right strategy in place before starting manufacturing or the non-clinical development program.
-This can set the compound up for success during the clinical phase.
+"It's critical that you have the right strategy in place when you start your manufacturing or your non-clinical development program," says Heyrman.
+"The keyword here is flexibility.
+Even while you're still in the strategic planning phase, you want to make sure you're designing your manufacturing and non-clinical programs to ensure that you can do what you planned when you get to the clinical phase."

 Establishing development targets early and developing an appreciation for the clinical program will allow efficiency within the program.
-Understanding the future needs of a program from a clinical perspective, can help a biotech design what needs to be done early on.
-The last thing biotechs want to do is to get to the clinic and be limited to what they can do because of the limitations of the non-clinical study duration or stability data.
-Let the clinical plan drive the non-clinical and manufacturing program, not the other way around.
+Understanding the future needs of a program from a clinical perspective can help a biotech design what needs to be done early on.

+Heyrman adds: "The last thing you want to do is to get to the clinic and be limited to what you can do because of the limitations of the non-clinical study duration or stability data.
+Let your clinical plan drive your non-clinical and manufacturing program, not the other way around."

 To achieve this, biotechs should follow phase-appropriate development.
 For each phase, a company should understand the information needed to support the current phase of development, as well as its impact on future opportunities.
-At the same time, resources have to be balanced, which is something small biotech and pharmacompanieshavetodomorethanbigpharma, due to fewer resources.
+At the same time, resources have to be balanced, which is something small biotech and pharma companies have to do more than big pharma, due to fewer resources.

-Understanding the key program risks based upon the knowledge of the product and the indication, and balancing resources to proactively address critical risks and gaps at the appropriate time is key.
+"Understanding the key program risks based upon the knowledge of your product and the indication, and balancing resources to proactively address critical risks and gaps at the appropriate time is key," says Heyrman.